 - 1 teaspoon liquid smoke flavoring

 - Place the ribs in a large stock pot and fill with enough water to cover the ribs.
 Bring to a boil over high heat, then reduce heat to medium and simmer for about one hour or until ribs are tender.

 - Set oven rack to about 6 inches from broiler coil or burner.
 Preheat broiler.
 Line a baking sheet with foil.
-Carefully remove the ribs from the water and place on baking sheet meaty side up.
+Carefully remove the ribs from the water and place them on the baking sheet meaty side up.
 Brush the ribs with half the barbecue sauce.
-Broil until the sauce turns sticky and lightly browned, about 7 minutes.
+Broil until the sauce turns sticky and lightly browned about 7 minutes.

 I like these with some potato salad and baked beans.
 This is a great spring and summer dish.